tvrzna/emptty/SAMPLES.md

 # emptty - Samples

 ## \~/.config/emptty or \~/.emptty as init script
 In your .config folder you have to create 'emptty' file or in your home folder you have to create `.emptty` file.
-This file needs to have execution permission (`chmod +x ~/.config/emptty` or `chmod +x ~/.emptty`).

 This variant allows to treat your script in similar way as your `.xinitrc`, however this is common to both Xorg and Wayland.
 The magic option is `Selection=true`.
 You can define your own environmental variables and keep the possibility to select any desktop.